Paying for Value in Health Care

 Paying for value is a primary strategy for achieving the Oregon Health Authority’s triple aim of better health, better care and lower costs for all Oregonians.
 Meeting this goal will require shifting health care reimbursement strategies away from a system that pays for volume of services to one that rewards quality and outcomes.

-The health authority is engaged in significant value-based payment (VBP) work across the agency.
-The Transformation Center serves as a focal point for this work, both internally and with Oregon’s coordinated care organizations.
+The Health Authority is engaged in significant value-based payment (VBP) work across the agency.
+The Transformation Center serves as a focal point for value-based payment strategies and works closely with Oregon’s coordinated care organizations.

 Primary Care Payment Reform Collaborative

 As initiated through Senate Bill 231, the Transformation Center coordinates a Primary Care Payment Reform Collaborative.
 This collaborative convenes payers to share best practices on primary care value-based payment methods and aligning initiatives.